openfl/OpenFLDevelopersGuide/filtering-display-objects/filtering-display-objects-example-filter-workbench.md

 }

-In the ConvolutionFactory class’s implementation of the getFilter() method, it returns a ConvolutionFilter instance, although any object that calls getFilter() doesn’t necessarily know that—according to the definition of the getFilter() method that ConvolutionFactory follows, it must return any BitmapFilter instance, which could be an instance of any of the ActionScript filter classes.
+In the ConvolutionFactory class’s implementation of the getFilter() method, it returns a ConvolutionFilter instance, although any object that calls getFilter() doesn’t necessarily know that—according to the definition of the getFilter() method that ConvolutionFactory follows, it must return any BitmapFilter instance, which could be an instance of any of the Haxe filter classes.

 ## Applying filters to display objects {#applying-filters-to-display-objects}